GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 ---
 **HEADS UP**

-CRUD stands for Create-Read-Update-Delete and describes the data workflow in the apps.
+CRUD stands for Create-Read-Update-Delete and describes the data workflow in many web apps, where resources are created, read (listed), updated, and deleted.

 ---

 SearchLight represents the "M" part in Genie's MVC architecture (thus, the Model layer).

 Let's begin by adding SearchLight to our Genie app.
-All Genie apps manage their dependencies in their own environment, through their `Project.toml` and `Manifest.toml` files.
+All Genie apps manage their dependencies in their own Julia environment, through their `Project.toml` and `Manifest.toml` files.

 So we need to make sure that we're in `pkg> ` shell mode first (which is entered by typing `]` in julian mode, ie: `julia>]`).
 The cursor should change to `(MyGenieApp) pkg>`.